Zanda Health API DocumentationBeta

 Response Headers

-Rate limit information is included in response headers for authenticated requests:
+The application layer includes rate limit information in response headers for authenticated requests:

 | Header | Description | Present |